Make Your Next Trip Extraordinary

 Most underrated place

 Founded by the Spanish in the late 16th century, Sucre now shares capital-city status with La Paz.
 It’s one of the most appealing cities in South America, and hands-down the most beautiful city in Bolivia.
 Whitewashed buildings and pretty patios shape its historic center, where you’ll find a variety of museums, historical landmarks, and convents.
-And nearby you can visit Tarabuco (one of the most authentic markets in South America); indigenous ethnic villages known for their hand-woven traditional textiles; and even the world’s largest set of dinosaur footprints.
+And nearby you can visit Tarabuco (one of the most authentic markets in South America), indigenous ethnic villages known for their hand-woven textiles, and even the world’s largest set of dinosaur footprints.

 Sucre

-Sucre, Bolivia.
+Festivities in Sucre, Bolivia.

 Most overrated place